 This six-day segment of the John Muir Trail takes us through some of the most beautiful portions of the JMT.
 This hike has a little of everything, a wide river valley, a high pass crossing, great views, stunningly beautiful lakes, and jagged peaks.

-This trip can be made in either direction but we like to start from Mammoth Lakes since it avoids the problems of obtaining a wilderness permit in Yosemite, which can be very difficult.
-This also enables you to spend the night before in Mammoth and gain some acclimatization to the elevation in a comfortable setting.
-While this trip can be done in less than four days, our goal is to enjoy the hike and not beat ourselves up.
-That way we can split the days into easy segments that allow you to forget the city, work and all those things that come with modern life.
-You’ll have time to sit by a lake in the sun and read a book, go fishing or take an afternoon hike without the overnight pack.
+This trip can be made in either direction but we like to start from Mammoth Lakes, enabling you to spend the night before the trip in Mammoth and gain some acclimatization to the elevation.
+We hope to get to camp in the early afternoon each day, to allow time to sit by a lake in the sun and read a book, go fishing or take an afternoon hike without the overnight pack.

 We head up the rushing San Joaquin River from Agnew Meadows along the River Trail.
 Shortly after Olaine Lake, we head up and pass the beautiful Shadow Lake with fantastic views of the jagged Minarets and the blocky summits of Mounts Ritter and Banner.
 We plan to camp above Shadow Lake, close to Shadow Creek and to make this not too long a day.

 Starting elevation: 8,314 feet